venuvikaash/ilink-mean-jul-2025/documents/00-typescript-lab-guide.md

 BUT… a custom guard like `isDog()` can still be useful if:
 - You want to **encapsulate** the logic (especially if it gets complex).
 - You want to **reuse** the check across multiple places.
-- You’re working with more complex unions or partial objects where `kind` isn't guaranteed to exist.
+- You are working with more complex unions or partial objects where `kind` isn't guaranteed to exist.

 ### Step 19: Utility types